Data Privacy Statement

-- What are your rights as an affected person?
+X. What are your rights as a data subject?

-An affected person has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6 (1), including profiling based on those provisions.
-In the event of such an objection, we will no longer process the personal data concerning that person, unless (i) we can demonstrate compelling legitimate grounds to further process the personal data, outweighing the interests, rights and freedoms of the person affected, or (ii) the processing is used for effective exercise or defense of legal rights.
+As an affected person you have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning yourself which is based on point (e) or (f) of Article 6 (1), including profiling based on those provisions.
+In the event of such an objection, we will no longer process the your personal data, unless (i) we can demonstrate compelling legitimate grounds to further process the personal data, outweighing your interests, rights and freedoms, or (ii) the processing is used for effective exercise or defense of legal rights.

-In case we process personal data for direct marketing purposes, the affected person shall have the right to object at any time to processing of personal data concerning him or her for such marketing, which includes profiling to the extent that it is related to such direct marketing.
-If an affected person objects processing for direct marketing purposes, the relevant personal data will no longer be processed for these purposes.
+In case we process your personal data for direct marketing purposes, you shall have the right to object at any time to processing of personal data concerning yourself for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+If you object processing for direct marketing purposes, the relevant personal data will no longer be processed for these purposes.

 As an affected person, you also have the right to